 Our NICU Parent Advisory Council and our wonderful Family Support Specialist, all of whom are former NICU parents, provide insight, support, and guidance to parents and staff alike.

 Examples of ways in which we embrace, educate, and engage families include:

 Formal multidisciplinary meetings, led by attending neonatologist, within a few days of admission and weekly (or as needed) thereafter

-Daily bedside updates by both physicians and nurses
+Daily bedside updates by medical and nursing staff

 Donor breast milk program (with parental consent)

 Multidisciplinary discharge planning and Care Coordination

 Activities and Education

 Brigham Baby Academy — books donated to our NICU are provided as gifts to families for the earliest possible start of parents’ reading with their babies